The last few months have been crazy for us. Why? We now produce a daily, original, all-local podcast.

 When people approach digital media of any kind, they tend to think it’s an echo of the world they came from.
 Former print people often think the internet is text.
 Video folks believe everything should be video.
 Radio folks, audio.
 Photographers, images.

 In fact, digital is its own medium.
 Each story format has its strengths, and you need to be able to switch between them depending on the story you need to tell.

 Podcasting allows for more tone and personality to come out to the audience than text does.
 You can hear the energy someone brings to the mic.

 4. Think evergreen

-Episodes of the Daily Detroit News Byte are often listened up to a week from the day they are posted.
+Episodes of the Daily Detroit podcast are often listened up to a week from the day they are posted.
 We have to think about that with every story we select, and give people enough lead time to binge listen or catch up.
 That’s just the nature of podcasting.